-The Y-Comm Group at Middlesex is led by Dr Glenford Mapp at the School of Science and Technology, who also acts as the Chief Architect of Y-Comm.
+The Y-Comm Group at Middlesex is led by Dr Glenford Mapp at the Faculty of Science and Technology, who also acts as the Chief Architect of Y-Comm.
 Glenford works on various aspects of the Y-Comm project including transport protocols, targeted security models, hybrid Quality-of-Service (QoS) systems and service platforms.
 Frank Sardis (full-time PhD student) works on mobile service platforms.
 Ann Samuels (part-time PhD student) works on new economic models for nobile operators.
 Yonal Kirsal is working on analytic models for vertical handover.
 Eser Gemikonakli is looking analytic models for different traffic models.

 Previous work on Y-Comm was also done by our former PhD students including model-based proactive handover (Fatema Shaikh – graduated 2010) and a QoS and security framework for mobile systems using the Y-Comm framework (Mahdi Aiash – graduated 2012).

 The University of Cambridge has been involved with the Y-Comm project since its inception.
 Professor Jon Crowcroft looks at issues of new networking paradigms including new addressing schemes and adapting present networking protocols to heterogeneous environments.